-A supplemental needs trust created by a person other than the beneficiary with her or his own funds - usually referred to as a "third party" SNT - is not counted as a resource for the beneficiary's eligibility for S.S.I. and Medicaid.
+A supplemental needs trust created by a person other than the beneficiary with her or his own funds - usually referred to as a "third party" SNT - is not counted as a resource in determining the beneficiary's eligibility for S.S.I. and Medicaid.
 For those programs, the trust is not "actually available" to the beneficiary because she or he has no right to demand that the trust pay for any good or services or distribute money to her or him.
-All distributions or payments from the trust are made at the sole discretion of the trustee, and they are usually made directly to providers of goods and services to the beneficiary.
+All distributions or payments from the trust are made at the sole discretion of the trust-ee, and they are usually made directly to providers of goods and services to the beneficiary.
 Any money paid directly to the beneficiary will be counted for purposes of eligibility for S.S.I. and Medicaid.

-In-kind donations of food or shelter - that is, when someone (including a parent) gives the disabled individual food, or a place to live for free or at a reduced rate- will generally reduce SSI payments by up to one-third, but in some states, including New York, are not counted as income or a resource to the trust beneficiary.
+In-kind donations of food or shelter - that is, when someone (including a parent or a third party SNT) gives the disabled individual food, or a place to live for free or at a reduced rate - will generally reduce SSI payments by up to one-third, but in some states, including New York, are not counted as income or a resource to the SNT beneficiary for Medicaid purposes.

-VIII.
+VII.
 Basic Types of SNTs

-There are three basic forms of SNTs.
+There are three basic types of SNTs.
 The appropriate type of trust for a disabled individual depends on whose money or assets will be funding the trust.
-The amount of money available to fund the trust and whether there is someone who can act as trustee (i.e. administer the trust) are other factors.
+The amount of money available to fund the trust and whether there is someone who can act as trustee (i.e., administer the trust) are other factors.

 - A "Third Party" SNT is a trust set up and funded by a parent or other person who has no legal duty to support the PIN (parents have a duty to support their children only until they reach age 21). - An "OBRA-93" Payback SNT (usually referred to as a "First Party" trust) is a trust established by the PIN herself or himself, a parent, grandparent, legal guardian or a court1 but which is funded with the assets of a beneficiary who is disabled and is under age 65.
-When the person with a disability dies, the State has a right to be "paid back" for medical assistance (Medicaid) it gave to the beneficiary if there are any assets left in the trust.
+When the person with a disability dies, the State has a right to be "paid back" for medical assistance (Medicaid) it gave to the beneficiary if there are any assets left in the trust. - An "OBRA-93" Pooled Trust is a trust that can only be established and managed by a not-for profit organization.
+A separate trust account is funded with the assets of the PIN.
+With this type of trust, the state does not have to be paid back for Medicaid benefits as long as the remaining assets in the beneficiary's account stay in the pooled trust after the beneficiary dies (for the use of other pooled trust beneficiaries).